 Contents: The Main Line (Minneapolis to Austin, Minnesota), pp. 5-54; The Branch Lines (Rochester-Osage Line, Red Wing-Rochester Line, Red Wing-Randolph Line, Mankato Branch), pp. 55-139; The Winona Branch, pp. 140-166; Along the Right-of-Way, pp. 186-208.

-Grenadier Publications, hardcover with jacket, 208 pages, standard portrait book 8 x 10 in., with 400+ B&W photographs and 15 maps.
+Grenadier Publications, hardcover with jacket, 208 pages, standard portrait book 8 x 10 in., with 400+ Black-and-White photographs and 15 maps.